TiFalcom/NLP-super-heroes/README.md

 ## Objective
-Use Summarization, Classification and Similarity to improve NLP knowledge for an NLP class in college.
+Use Summarization, Classification and Similarity to improve NLP knowledge for a NLP class in college.

 ## Credits